You are here

 Some clubs do have a latest entry time for pre-sale tickets; this is clearly stated on your ticket.
 For some parties, discounted early entry tickets are on offer, which are valid for entry until a certain time - please be there early enough to guarantee your entry at the given time.

-Sometimes you will find that you have to queue, but often this cannot be helped: there are certain parties which are so popular that queueing is inevitable.
+Sometimes you will find that you have to queue, but often this cannot be helped: there are certain parties which are so popular that queuing is inevitable.
 Just come prepared and see it as an opportunity to meet new friends before the party.

 What queues are the longest?